liuguangli/RxBus/README.md

 # Advantages other than EventBus

-RxBus provides chainProcess method to package a process, and the results will be sent to the subscriber.
+RxBus provides chainProcess method to wrap a process, and the results will be sent to the subscriber.

 ![](https://github.com/liuguangli/RxBus/blob/master/RxBusChain.png)